-A Spurtle is a stirring implement for porridge.
+A spurtle is a rod-shaped stirring implement for porridge.

-The whole stick is 14 to 18 inches long, typically made from beech wood.
+The whole stick is 35 to 45 cm (14 to 18 inches) long, typically made from beech wood.

 The handle end is usually decorated with a carved thistle design.